 - Include whether you have spoken to parents/carers about the concern/incident.
 Remember, you may need to seek advice from a member of the safeguarding team if you are unsure about whether speaking to the parent may increase the risk to the child.
-If the parent is the alleged perpetrator you must always seek advice from the safeguarding team before speaking to the parent/carer. - The original concern form should be passed, in person, to the DSL/Deputy DSL. - Information should always be kept secure and confidential. - Copies should not be retained by you.
+If the parent is the alleged perpetrator you must always seek advice from the safeguarding team before speaking to the parent/carer. - The original concern form should be passed, in person, to the DSL/Deputy DSL. - All forms are available on the school's shared drive and can be accessed from home if necessary.
+Staff will email or phone the DSL/DDSL to inform them of the incident before completing the form. - Information should always be kept secure and confidential. - · Copies should not be retained by you.

-• You should receive feedback about what action, if any is being taken in response to your concern.
+- You should receive feedback about what action, if any is being taken in response to your concern.
 A recommended timescale for this is within 24 hours.
-If you do not receive feedback or you feel that the situation is not improving for the pupil, you have a duty to follow up your concern with the DSL / deputy DSL.

-• See section on Whistle-blowing also.
+If you do not receive feedback or you feel that the situation is not improving for the pupil, you have a duty to follow up your concern with the DSL / deputy DSL. - See section on Whistleblowing also.